waikato-datamining/docker-for-data-scientists/docs/index.md

 * [Tips & Tricks](tips_and_tricks.md)

-Once you got a handle on things, and you are getting tired on manually building images, you might want to look into automating your builds and maybe also run your own registry/proxy.
+Once you get a handle on things, and you are getting tired of manually building images, you might want to look into automating your builds and maybe also run your own registry/proxy.
 In that case, have a look at the following sections: